g-zi/beats/README.md

 The housing is designed with OpenSCAD and is printed with 3D printers (Form3 or FDM) The current version uses a Teensy 3.6, the next version will have a Teensy 4.1 (600Mhz).
 The board is two-sided and created with Eagle.

-Here some videos: Controlling scanners / moving heads: https://www.youtube.com/watch?v=9kyjajE7mRk Animation of the circuit board: https://www.youtube.com/watch?v=K_6d6vQXQpI Inner workings with a few functions: https://www.youtube.com/watch?v=Ms0J2bLOR1w First version of the Beat Counter with DMX light control: https://www.youtube.com/watch?v=BX3hZSje4Ws Here you can switch to pattern in disco mode.
-Also works with bars: https://www.youtube.com/watch?v=ibh8aw3B2aw&t=53s
+Here some videos:
+Controlling scanners / moving heads: https://www.youtube.com/watch?v=9kyjajE7mRk
+Animation of the circuit board: https://www.youtube.com/watch?v=K_6d6vQXQpI Inner workings with a few functions: https://www.youtube.com/watch?v=Ms0J2bLOR1w First version of the Beat Counter with DMX light control: https://www.youtube.com/watch?v=BX3hZSje4Ws Also works with bars: https://www.youtube.com/watch?v=ibh8aw3B2aw&t=53s

 In MIDI mode, the key matrix is used as pressure-sensitive pads for e.g. Ableton Live.
 All buttons send MIDI commands.
 The two encoders send MIDI commands for buttons and each can be switched between 3 settings.
 MIDI channel and address can be set.